 So much delicious, hearty, meaty food in Korea!
 I felt like I had some kind of pork everyday.
 I think I actually did LOL.
 From pork belly, to chicken, to a different kind of bulgogi, to kimchi jjigae, and even natto jjigae, you can travel to Korea just for the food.
 The best part is, it's inexpensive.
 You can get a full, big meal for less than $8!
-And the street food, you can get five different things under $5 and you're already full. 진짜!
+And the street food, you can get five different things under $5 and you're already stuffed. 진짜!

 My Korean Airlines meal.
 The first meal was bibimbap (mixed rice), and it was surprisingly good LOL.
 The second meal was shrimp pasta, which was alright.
 I liked the smoked salmon and cake on the side.